jakkkc/Kenya_financial_debts/README.md

 ### 2. YEAR BY month
 This notebook focuses on analyzing the total debt per month across different years.
 It provides a detailed breakdown of debt accumulation over time.

+## Data Summary

+The data analyzed in these notebooks includes:

+- **Total Debt**: Analysis of the overall debt levels of Kenya.
+- **Debt by Category**: Breakdown of debt into various categories such as domestic debt, foreign debt, etc.
+- **Debt Trends**: Trends in debt accumulation over different time periods, highlighting significant increases or decreases.
+- **Debt Distribution**: Visualizations showing how debt is distributed across different sectors or time periods.

 ## Getting Started

 To get started with the analysis, you can open the provided Jupyter Notebooks using Jupyter Notebook or JupyterLab.
 Follow these steps: